tfreitasleal/QxWebDriver-NET/README.md

 # QxWebDriver-NET

+For the moment this project is just a place holder as THE SOURCES DON'T BUILD.

 THIS FILE WAS ADAPTED FROM qxwebdriver-java AND IS A WORK IN PROGRESS.

 WebDriver testing support for qooxdoo desktop and mobile applications.